Skip to content

 Pet Weight Management in 2026: How to Assess, Monitor & Safely Manage Your Pet's Weight

 Nearly 59% of dogs and 61% of cats in the U.S. are overweight or obese.
-Here's how to take control with science-backed methods.
+Here's how to take control with science-backed methods — starting with a body condition score, not a bathroom scale.

 Maya Rodriguez